MoPatel30/SmartPy-XTZ-Hackathon-Gaming-Project/README.md

 SmartPy is a python library that uses the latest python syntax, with the addition of new features to be able to write the smart contracts.

-Smart contracts were integrated into our game, Betting Against the Odds, to enable players to bet against one another and test their guessing skills. the code of the smart contract automatically gives the pot to the winner, making the game decentralized.
-No central figure determines whether a winner gets paid or not.
+Smart contracts were integrated into our game, Betting Against the Odds, to enable players to test their guessing skills. the code of the smart contract allows the winner to deploy their victory onto the blockchain, with both the players submitted names.

-Warning: Players please bet only what you are willing to lose!
-Please don't get mad at us due to your poor guessing skills! :P

 # How to play